MauroGuerrero20/Particle-Effect/README.md

 # Particle-Effect
-Simple Particle Effect Program using SDL 2.0 library.
+Simple Particle Effect Program implemented using the SDL 2.0 library.
 Developed in Visual Studio IDE.